Cosmetic and Plastic Surgery for Breast Augmentation / Enlargement in Tulsa

 Breast augmentation, or mammoplasty, is a surgical procedure to enhance the size and shape of your breast.
 Tulsa plastic surgeon Dr. Kent generally uses smooth-walled silicone gel or saline implants and places them under the pectoralis muscle to give you the most natural look.

 Breast augmentation in Tulsa, OK is an effective procedure for patients who desire a fuller profile, or have lost breast volume due to pregnancy.
+Dr. Kent does not believe in a one-size-fits-all approach to breast augmentation, or any other surgery for that matter.
 During your consultation, Dr. Kent will work closely with you to understand what breast size you truly wish to have.
 It is often helpful to bring in pictures that reflect your tastes.

 Reasons for Considering Breast Augmentation In Tulsa:

 - Adding volume to naturally small breasts